curexe/SmartPay-iFrame-Docs/README.md

 Installing the SmartPay app on your website requires using an iframe.
 [Need help with HTML?](https://www.w3schools.com/tags/tag_iframe.asp)

-Styling the iframe: we recommend setting the border to 0, width to 100% and height to minimum of 500px.

-Configuration values are passed to the SmartPay app using thr <a href="https://en.wikipedia.org/wiki/Query_string">query string</a> on the iframe url.
+Configuration values are passed to the SmartPay app using the <a href="https://en.wikipedia.org/wiki/Query_string">query string</a> on the iframe url attribute.

 All parameter/value pairs must be separated with an ampersand (&).
 All values should be URL-encoded.